Tunisia entry requirements for Ghana passport holders

 May be checked

-Ghanaian passport holders need a visa to enter Tunisia in 2026.
-You must apply at a Tunisian embassy or consulate before you travel — there is no visa on arrival or e-visa option currently available.
+Ghanaian passport holders need a visa to enter Tunisia.
+You must apply at a Tunisian embassy or consulate before you travel — there is no visa-on-arrival or e-visa option for Ghanaian citizens.
+Plan ahead and get your paperwork sorted well before your departure date.

 Entry requirements